Bigghis/chat-like-me/README.md

 ## Features

+### Data Preparation
-- ✨ Easy-to-use command-line interface
+- ✨ Easy-to-use command-line scripts
 - 🔍 Parse and discover all chats in your Telegram export
 - 📤 Extract specific conversations by ID
 - 🎯 Smart filtering by message count, chat type, and more